ParthDS02/Customer-Churn-Prediction-with-Streamlit/README.md

 ### 6. Streamlit App Creation
 - Built an interactive app for churn predictions.

-### 7. Deployment
+### 7. Demostration
-- Deployed the app locally, enabling real-time predictions.
+- Demostration the app locally.

 ## How to Run the Project
 1. Clone the repository: